 The federal American Rescue Plan Act of 2021, Public Law No. 117-2, 135 Stat.
 4. ("ARPA") was signed into law on March 11, 2021.
-The Act amended the federal Social Security Act to add Section 602 to the Social Security Act, and by doing so, created the Coronavirus State Fiscal Recovery Fund (hereinafter referred to as "FRF").
-The Act appropriated funds from the FRF to the State of Alabama and other states to support their response to the impact of COVID-19 on their communities, residents, and businesses; and to aid in efforts to contain COVID-19.
-Under Section 602 of the Social Security Act, the FRF funds may be used to cover costs incurred by the State on or before December 31, 2024, for one of four broad purposes:
+ARPA amended the federal Social Security Act to add Section 602 to the Social Security Act, and by doing so, created the Coronavirus State Fiscal Recovery Fund (hereinafter referred to as "the State Recovery Fund").
+ARPA appropriated funds from the State Recovery Fund to the State of Alabama and other states to support their response to the impact of COVID-19 on their communities, residents, and businesses; and to aid in efforts to contain COVID-19.
+Under Section 602 of the Social Security Act, the State Recovery Fund funds may be used to cover costs obligated on or before December 31, 2024 and incurred by the State on or before December 31, 2026, for four broad purposes:

-A. To respond to the COVID-19 public health emergency or its negative economic impacts, including assistance to households, small businesses, and nonprofits; or for aid to impacted industries;

-B. To respond to workers performing essential work during the COVID-19 public health emergency, by providing premium pay to eligible workers who are performing essential work, or by providing grants to eligible employers that have eligible workers who perform essential work;

-C. For the provision of government services to the extent of the reduction in revenue of the State due to the COVID-19 public health emergency relative to revenues collected in the most recent full fiscal year prior to the emergency; and

-D. To make necessary investments in water, sewer, or broadband infrastructure.
+- A. To respond to the COVID-19 public health emergency or its negative economic impacts, including assistance to households, small businesses, and nonprofits; or for aid to impacted industries; - B. To respond to workers performing essential work during the COVID-19 public health emergency, by providing premium pay to eligible workers who are performing essential work, or by providing grants to eligible employers that have eligible workers who perform essential work; - C. For the provision of government services to the extent of the reduction in revenue of the State due to the COVID-19 public health emergency relative to revenues collected in the most recent full fiscal year prior to the emergency; and - D. To make necessary investments in water, sewer, or broadband infrastructure.